littlecube8152/icg-term-project/README.md

 ## License
 This repository is licensed under the [MIT License](LICENSE), except for:
-- The model files under `/model/` directory is not covered by the license; they are a part of the course materials.
+- The model files under `/model/` directory are not covered by the license; they are a part of the course materials.
 If you would like to use the models, please contact the instructor of the course for permission.

 ## Prerequisites
 - C++ compiler supporting C++20 standard.